UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 - You can find a lot of code snippets and examples online, there is a huge user base for jsPsych and many plugins for certain paradigms can be used or adapted to certain needs.

 # Mini-overview of a jsPsych experiment
 It's a good idea to really read the documentation on https://www.jspsych.org.
-The basic things like how some 'experiment.html' file imports from the jspsych library, where and how plugins can be used are quite good to begin with.
+The basic things like how some 'experiment.html' file imports from the jspsych library, where and how plugins can be used are good to start with.

 It gets a bit more complicated when you discover that there are two modes in which all can be run: